remote-rights/remote-rights.github.io/collections/_stories/noah-irvine.md

 ### Contacting Decision Makers:

-n 2017, Noah and his grandfather looked up the constituency addresses of all 338 Members of Parliament across Canada and sent out 338 personalized letters!
+In 2017, Noah and his grandfather looked up the constituency addresses of all 338 Members of Parliament across Canada and sent out 338 personalized letters!

 ### Putting his message out there using news media: